hancav/mega-app/README.md

-# Mega Site Lar11
+# Mega Site

-Welcome to Mega Site!
+Welcome to Mega Site (Laravel 11)!
 This project aims to build the most advanced next-generation, state-of-the-art website.

 ## Table of Contents
 - [Introduction](#introduction)